clean8s/gotip-built/README.md

-### precompiled gotip
+### Precompiled dev versions of golang

-Using `gotip` can delay
-CI/unit tests for **4+ minutes**
-since it doesn't cache and goes through the whole toolchain process  all the time.
+Using `gotip` to run a dev version of go can delay CI/unit tests for **4+ minutes** since it isn't cached and goes through the whole toolchain process all the time.

 This repo fixes that by storing precompiled daily gotip builds.